Software Alternatives, Accelerators & Startups

 • OpenTelemetry Journey #00 - Introduction to OpenTelemetry

 OpenTelemetry it's a result from the merge of two important projects that are now archived: OpenTracing and OpenCensus.
 The project is incubated in Cloud Native Computing Foundation (CNCF) and has a strong community behind it.
 The CNCF is part of the Linux Foundation and hosts critical components of the global technology infrastructure, including Kubernetes and Prometheus.
-Currently, OpenTelemetry is the second... - Source: dev.to / 2 months ago
+Currently, OpenTelemetry is the second... - Source: dev.to / over 2 years ago

 • Fault Tolerance in Distributed Systems: Strategies and Case Studies